-Finally, one of the things that we know about anxiety is that it can be caused by chronic adrenaline release.
-The body, for whatever reason, seems to release adrenaline too quickly and too easily even when there is no stress present, and this rush of adrenaline causes the entire body to be on edge and ultimately leads to anxiety symptoms.
+Finally, one of the things that we know about anxiety is that the physical symptoms can be increased when levels of adrenaline in the body are high.
+These physical symptoms, such as racing heart and hyperventilation, can actually lead to greater feelings of anxiety themselves.
+Anxiety has been associated with chronic adrenaline release.
+The body, for whatever reason, seems to release adrenaline too quickly and too easily even when there is no stress present, and this rush of adrenaline causes the entire body to feel on edge.

 So what's interesting is that scientists have shown that those with sleep debt often have chronically elevated levels of adrenaline.
-That means that when you don't get enough sleep, adrenaline starts to course through your veins more often.
-For those without anxiety this may not be too big a problem, but those with anxiety are likely to interpret the adrenaline poorly, and thus experience an increase in overall anxiety levels.
+One interpretation of these findings is that when you don't get enough sleep, adrenaline may start to course through your veins more often.
+For those without anxiety this may not be too big a problem.
+However, those with anxiety are likely to respond to the the adrenaline increase and thus experience an increase in overall anxiety levels.

 Anxiety Can Lead to Sleep Debt

 One of the "Catch-22s" of sleep debt anxiety is that it's not uncommon for the anxiety caused by sleep debt to lead to further sleep issues.
-Many people struggle to sleep with anxiety, and unfortunately even when that anxiety is caused by a lack of sleep it can be hard to turn off your brain and get rest.
-This is entirely normal, and something that you can reduce if you take my anxiety test and learn to control your anxiety.
+Many people struggle to sleep with anxiety, and unfortunately even when that anxiety is caused by a lack of sleep it can be hard to turn off your mind and get rest.
+This is entirely normal, and something that you can reduce if you to manage your anxiety.

 But keep this in mind when you're going to sleep.
 If you have anxiety because of sleep debt and it disrupts your sleep causing more sleep debt, you're not alone.
 This problem affects millions of those with sleep deprivation, and is something you will learn to work on in the future as you start to address both your sleep and your anxiety issues.

-When sleep debt causes or contributes to anxiety, the solution is simple: get more sleep.
-If you're able to go to sleep earlier then you can solve the problem by simply taking it upon yourself to get sleep whenever possible, and allowing that sleep to refresh your body.
+When sleep debt causes or contributes to anxiety, the solution is simple: take steps to get more sleep.
+If you're able to go to sleep earlier then you can ease the problem by simply taking it upon yourself to get longer periods of sleep, and allowing that sleep to refresh your body.

 Don't expect this to stop your anxiety right away.
-Sleep debt issues tend to linger, and you may need to have a good night's sleep for a few weeks in a row if you want to fully recover.
-But if you can get to sleep, it's your responsibility to start going to bed earlier, otherwise the anxiety will not go away.
+Sleep debt issues tend to linger, and you may need to have a good night's sleep for a few weeks in a row if you want to improve.
+Taking responsibility for your health and aiming to go to bed earlier can have a positive impact on your levels of anxiety.